Updated: Feb 10

-I hope you will take a look and leave the comment on YouTube!
+I hope you will take a look and leave a comment on YouTube!

 Thank you very much for your support!

-1: 3 different types of rice in japan
+1. Exploring the 4 different types of rice in Japan.

-2; 5 popular sushi rice brand in Japan ( My personal preference)
+2. Exploring the 5 most popular sushi rice brands in Japan ( according to my personal preference)

-<1: 3 different types of rice in japan>
+<1.
+Exploring the 4 different types of rice in Japan>

 -白米（hakumai)/ Sushi rice

-Typical short grain sticky rice which can be used for sushi and onigiri.
-This is the most popular rice in Japanese household.
+This is the typical short grain sticky rice which can be used for sushi and onigiri.
+This is the most popular rice in a Japanese household.

-Brown rice is a whole-grain rice with the inedible outer hull removed.
-White rice is the same grain but has the hull, bran layer, and cereal germ removed.
-The brown rice is more nutrition dense than white rice but also harder to digest.
+Brown rice is a whole grain rice with the inedible outer hull removed.
+White rice is the same grain but has the hull, bran layer and cereal germ removed.
+Brown rice is more nutritious than white rice but is also harder to digest.

 -もち米（mochigome) / glutinous rice

-Glutinous rice is normally used for making rice cake or Japanese confectionery.
-A lot stickier than regular sushi rice.
+Glutinous rice is normally used for making rice cakes or Japanese confectionery.
+It's a lot stickier than regular sushi rice.

 -無洗米（musenmai) / pre-rinsed rice

-Sushi rice is usually needed to rinse before you cook.
-However, this MUSENMAI is already rinsed.
-I personally use this type, since my family consume rice a lot.
-It’s very helpful for saving my time.
+Sushi rice usually requires you to rinse it first before cooking.
+However this MUSENMAI is already rinsed.
+I personally use this type, since my family consumes a lot of rice.
+It’s very helpful for saving time.

-<2; 5 popular sushi rice brand in Japan>
+<2.
+Exploring the 5 most popular sushi rice brands in Japan>

-This sushi rice is all similar taste and texture.
-However, there are subtle differences depending on the variety and cultivation area .
+All of these sushi rice brands have a similar taste and texture.
+However, there are subtle differences depending on the variety and cultivation area.

-It has a relatively strong stickiness.
+It has a relatively strong stickiness when cooked.
 It becomes very glossy and soft when the rice is cooked.

 The grains are smaller than other brands.

-It won’t be so sticky.
+It won’t be as sticky.
 You can enjoy the light and firm grain texture.

 Please watch the video and recipe!

 Thank you very much for reading!
-Please share with anyone you might be interested in!
+Please share with anyone who might be interested in learning!